constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 This paper aims to create a SPARQL query paradigm called CLQTP.
 It consists of using multiple SPARQL query engines with the aim of improving the completeness of query by exploring more of the search space and reducing the query execution time through the means of exchange of results.
-Both problems have been engaged in the academic literature, but not in the case of LTQP and  particularly in LTQP in a structured environment from my knowledge and considering distributed SPARQL querying [](cite:cites 8029358).
+Both problems have been engaged in the academic literature, but not in the case of LTQP from my knowledge and considering the distributed SPARQL querying domain [](cite:cites 8029358).
-In this PhD project, I will apply this query paradigm in the context of Solid, which implies that there is a strong consideration for privacy during querying [](cite:cites Taelman2020) and a structured environment that can be leveraged to speed up the query [](cite:cites taelman2023, verborgh2020).
+In this PhD project, I will apply this query paradigm in the context of Solid, which implies that there is a strong consideration for privacy during querying [](cite:cites Taelman2020) and a structured environment that can be leveraged to speed up the query [](cite:cites taelman2023).

-The first problem I try to solve is to increase the query completeness, particularly in the case of LTQP.
+The first problem I try to solve is to increase the query completeness.
-To do so, CLTQP attempts to explore more of the search space by having multiple query engines engaging in a non-overlapping partition of the huge or pseudo-infinite search domain and executing the query.
+To do so, CLTQP attempts to explore more of the search space by having multiple query engines engaging in
+non-overlapping partitions of the huge or pseudo-infinite search domain and executing the query.
 Hence, in the same amount of time, having more triple process compared to an approach with one engine.
-The engines can either be independent and execute the whole query process themselves with little synchronization or they can in the other extreme specialize themselves and distribute the role of query processing.
-For example, engines can specialize in the exploration of the search space and others on the joint of triples [](cite:cites 8029358).
 An important property emerging from the traversal of links is a structural proximity bias of the query results, which means that from the link traversal method, some data sources have a tendency to be discovered more easily regardless of their potential influence on the query completeness and the interpretation of the query results.